nemogoc/100-days-of-code/r2-log.md

 ### R2D40 - 4/9
 Worked on keyframe animation section.
 Animations are definitely cool, but this still feels premature to be learning.
 It feels like end of project polish, and I still have plenty of questions about making the project in the first place.

+### R2D41 - 4/12
+Did Sunrise animation, which I really enjoyed.
+I guess I was just sick hearing about animations, and I wanted to get down to it.
+Just the loading animation to go, then Flexbox, which I'm really looking forward to.